kaikokeke/kaikokeke/packages/environment/common/src/lib/application/environment-service.gateway.md

 store.getAll(); // {a:0}
 ```

-Throws if the path is invalid.
+Throws `InvalidPathError` if the path is invalid.

 #### `update(path: Path, value: Property): boolean`